 7. The Flexitarian Diet

-Flexitarian (from flexible and vegetarian) implies that you don’t have to cut out meat completely, but to use healthier alternatives such as tofu, eggs, lentils, and similar protein-rich foods.
+Flexitarian (from flexible and vegetarian) implies that you don’t have to cut out meat completely, but use healthier alternatives such as tofu, eggs, lentils, and similar protein-rich foods.

 So, besides plant-based foods, you can also enjoy these non-meat protein foods following the 3-4-5 regimen.

-It means having a 300-calorie breakfast, 400-calorie lunch, and a 500-calorie dinner.
+It means having a 300-calorie breakfast, a 400-calorie lunch, and a 500-calorie dinner.
 Also, you can have 150-calorie snacks in between.
 However, your total caloric consumption should be around 1500 calories, depending on your weight, age, gender, and physical activity.

 8. Ornish Diet